vincentneo/LosslessSwitcher/README.md

 The opposite happens, when the next track happens to have a lower sample rate.

 ## Installation

-Simply go to the Releases page of this repository or via [link to latest release](https://github.com/vincentneo/LosslessSwitcher/releases/latest)
+### For macOS Big Sur 11.4 to macOS Sonoma 14.x
+Please use releases of version 1.x, such as versions 1.0, 1.1 or [1.1.1 betas](https://github.com/vincentneo/LosslessSwitcher/releases/tag/1.1.1-beta2).
+Version 1.x also works up to macOS Sequoia 15.3.1.

+You can find the latest stable release of the version 1.x branch here: [Link to v1.1](https://github.com/vincentneo/LosslessSwitcher/releases/tag/1.1.0)

+### For macOS Sequoia 15.4 onwards
+Support for this is still in beta.
+You can try the latest version 2.0 beta here: [Link to v2.0 Beta 1](https://github.com/vincentneo/LosslessSwitcher/releases/tag/2.0-beta1)

+#### Steps
+1. Download the `.zip` file of the preferred version.
-Drag the app to your Applications folder.
+2. Drag the app to your Applications folder.

 If you wish to have it running when logging in, you should be able to add LosslessSwitcher in System Settings:
 ```
 > User & Groups > Login Items > Add LosslessSwitcher app
 ```